GRANITE WORKTOP SINKS

-Like the name suggests, an undermounted sink is placed directly into the kitchen unit allowing the sink to sink to sit underneath the granite worktop.
-They are perhaps the most popular choice to go with granite worktops and here’s a few reasons why:
+As the name suggests, an under-mounted sink is placed directly into the kitchen unit allowing the sink-to-sink to sit underneath the granite worktop.
+They are perhaps the most popular choice to go with granite worktops and here are a few reasons why:

 - Aesthetically pleasing – By placing the sink firmly in a kitchen unit you are able to get the most out of your granite worktops.
 You will be able to see the beautiful edges of your granite worktops seamlessly dropping off into your sink.

 - Ease of use – What’s more, the unique way in which they are installed means that any crumbs or liquids can be easily wiped straight into your kitchen sink.

 - No need to buy a draining board – As the sink is housed as an integral part of your kitchen unit there is no need to buy a separate draining board.
 Instead with an under-mounted sink you can have draining board grooves mounted into your granite worktop, giving both a stylish and practical granite work surface – and this is one of our many areas of expertise here at Marble Supreme.

 Things To Consider before choosing a granite worktop sink

 With any element of a kitchen worktop, there are factors to consider and under-mounted sinks are no exception.
 With any under-mounted sink installation, it’s important that it is done correctly and carried out by skilled professionals in order to provide the maximum value both in practicality and aesthetics for your kitchen sink.
 For a start, the under-mounted sink needs to be able to support the weight of all of your kitchen dishes, and because of this, you need to install that the unit is also sealed properly.
 We would also advise that you keep an eye out for condensation build-up between both the rim and the underside of the kitchen counter that your sink is mounted in.